 "Fair use" is a phrase used in copyright law to allow for the use of copyrighted materials without obtaining explicit permission from the copyright holder.
 It can only be used in certain circumstances and it can often be tricky to figure out whether a situation falls within the bounds of fair use or not.

-Fair use is a doctrine of copyright law that allows for certain uses of copyrighted content without monetary reimbursment or permission from the rights holder.
-Fair use is an "affirmative defense" meaning a use can only be determined as "fair" by the court after a lawsuit has been filed by a copyright holder.
+Fair use allows for certain uses of copyrighted content without monetary reimbursment or permission from the rights holder.
+It is an "affirmative defense" meaning a use can only be determined as "fair" by the court after a lawsuit has been filed by a copyright holder.

 The types of uses which are outlined in copyright law as being potential examples of fair use are "commentary, criticism, news reporting, research, teaching, library archiving and scholarship."